 Create lists by by uploading records in comma-separated value (.csv) format.
-Format the data you want to comply with .csv syntax before uploading or appending it to a list:
+Format the data you want to comply with .csv syntax encoded in UTF-8 before uploading or appending it to a list:

 - Each record is one line terminated by a line feed or carriage return/line feed pair.

 - Column names cannot contain special characters, such as a backslash.

 - Use commas to delimit data items (called fields).

 - The first line must be a header row of field names separated by commas.

 - Enclose fields that contain spaces or commas in double quotes.